 Almost a year ago, I said Paramount Plus didn't matter to me — but that I knew it would, eventually.
 Much like Peacock eventually picking up better shows (and signing the WWE Network), I knew Paramount Plus was going to get increasingly more important over time.
-And even though it's become one of the best streaming services, I was fine not paying for it, until now.
+And even though it's become one of the best streaming services, I was fine not paying for it, even with cheaper prices from Paramount Plus coupon codes - that is, until now.

 Some folks may have had that moment this week when Picard season two or the Halo TV series finally debuted.
 Not me.
 I've barely played more than nine hours of Halo in my life, and all of the word of mouth made it sound like more of a car-crash than a must-stream.
 When the question of a dude's helmet getting taken off is the entire discourse surrounding a show — The Mandalorian would be nothing without Baby Yoda — I look to see what else to watch this weekend.

 - You can try Paramount Plus today with a 7-day free trial (opens in new tab)